Benature/obsidian-default-query-in-backlink/README.md

 To avoid displaying daily notes (for example, those located in the `Diary/` folder), I have to manually input the search query `-path:Diary` in the backlinks view each time.
 This is why I developed this plugin – to simplify the process of inputting search queries in the backlinks view.

+## How to open backlinks in Obsidian?

+- Settings - Options - Core plugins: Enable "Backlinks"
+- Settings - Core plugins - Backlinks: Enable "Backlink in document"
+- For specific file, there is a `···` at the top right corner, click it and select "Backlinks in document".

 ## Install